Mahatma Gandhi: Role in World War I

 In April 1918, during the latter part of World War I, the Viceroy invited Gandhi to a War Conference in Delhi.
-Gandhi agreed to actively recruit Indians for the war effort.
+Gandhi agreed to support the war effort.
 In contrast to the Zulu War of 1906 and the outbreak of World War I in 1914, when he recruited volunteers for the Ambulance Corps, this time Gandhi attempted to recruit combatants.
-In a June 1918 leaflet entitled "Appeal for Enlistment", Gandhi wrote "To bring about such a state of things we should have the ability to defend ourselves, that is, the ability to bear arms and to use them...
+In a June 1918 leaflet entitled "Appeal for Enlistment", Gandhi wrote: "To bring about such a state of things we should have the ability to defend ourselves, that is, the ability to bear arms and to use them...
 If we want to learn the use of arms with the greatest possible despatch, it is our duty to enlist ourselves in the army."
-He did, however, stipulate in a letter to the Viceroy's private secretary that he "personally will not kill or injure anybody, friend or foe."
+However, Gandhi stipulated in a letter to the Viceroy's private secretary that he "personally will not kill or injure anybody, friend or foe."

-Gandhi's war recruitment campaign brought into question his consistency on nonviolence.
+Gandhi's support for the war campaign brought into question his consistency on nonviolence.
 Gandhi's private secretary noted that "The question of the consistency between his creed of 'Ahimsa' (nonviolence) and his recruiting campaign was raised not only then but has been discussed ever since."
+According to political and educational scientist Christian Bartolf, Gandhi's support for the war stemmed from his belief that true ahimsa could not exist simultaneously with cowardice.
+Therefore, Gandhi felt that Indians needed to be willing and capable of using arms before they voluntarily chose non-violence.

+In July 1918, Gandhi said that he could not persuade even one individual to enlist for the world war.
+"So far I have not a single recruit to my credit apart," Gandhi wrote.
+He added: "They object because they fear to die."

 Champaran agitations

 Gandhi's first major achievement came in 1917 with the Champaran agitation in Bihar.
 The Champaran agitation pitted the local peasantry against largely Anglo-Indian plantation owners who were backed by the local administration.
-The peasants were forced to grow indigo (Indigofera sp.), a cash crop for Indigo dye whose demand had been declining over two decades, and were forced to sell their crops to the planters at a fixed price.
+The peasants were forced to grow indigo (Indigofera sp.), a cash crop for Indigo dye whose demand had been declining over two decades and were forced to sell their crops to the planters at a fixed price.
 Unhappy with this, the peasantry appealed to Gandhi at his ashram in Ahmedabad.
 Pursuing a strategy of nonviolent protest, Gandhi took the administration by surprise and won concessions from the authorities.